 Sports gambling has been around since the beginning of the United States, and the colonists were known to have wagered on fighting, horse racing, and even cockfighting.
 Gambling was a long-time tradition in England and it was only natural the colonists would bring their love of gambling across the ocean with them.

-In the 1800s, horse racing was the sport of choice among gamblers, with boxing also popular, but as the popularity of baseball increased in the later part of the century, so did baseball betting, and the popularity of wagering on the sport was brought to the forefront during the 1919 World Series, which will live on in infamy as the Black Sox Scandal.
+In the 1800s, pedastrianism was the sport of choice among gamblers.
+But the sport eventually fell victim to race-fixing and other corruption and the public lost confidence in it.
+At that time baseball was beginning to grow, but as the popularity of baseball increased in the later part of the century, so did baseball betting, and the popularity of wagering on the sport was brought to the forefront during the 1919 World Series, which will live on in infamy as the Black Sox Scandal.

 College sports, such as football and basketball, began to catch the public eye in the early stages of the 20th century, and over time, those two sports soon rivaled baseball as popular betting activities.
 For a number of years, football and basketball bets were placed using odds, a practice that still takes place today and is known as betting with the money line.
 For a detailed explanation of the money line and how it works, see Understanding Money Lines.